 - Excessive blood loss

-Some issues involving the trach tube may also arise, including:
+Issues involving the trach tube include:

 - The displacement of the track tube

 “A number of mechanisms can cause late complications after tracheostomy.
-Complications can be directly related to placement of the tube, leaving the tube in place for a prolonged period of time, or abnormal healing at the site of injured tracheal mucosa.
+Complications can be directly related to the placement of the tube, leaving the tube in place for a prolonged period of time, or abnormal healing at the site of injured tracheal mucosa.
 As with a translaryngeal endotracheal tube, complications may be related to the inflated cuff of the tracheostomy tube or the tip of the tube, especially when it impinges on the posterior tracheal wall.
 In contrast, the tracheostomy stoma leads to a unique set of airway complications.
 Once airway injury occurs, other factors may serve as exacerbating factors.
 As an example, chemical injury from either gastroesophageal reflux or laryngopharyngeal reflux can aggravate the extent of damage of an already injured airway.
-Pooling of inflammatory secretions above the tracheostomy cuff can further injure the airway.”
-9
+Pooling of inflammatory secretions above the tracheostomy cuff can further injure the airway.”9

 Is tracheostomy a common procedure?

-“Although many factors may have contributed to rising use of tracheostomy from 1993 to 2008, it is less clear why rates of tracheostomy subsequently have begun to decline.
-We speculate that more recent randomized trials and metaanalyses that have showed no difference in mortality or ventilator-associated pneumonia with early tracheostomy may have decreased enthusiasm for early tracheostomy, resulting in fewer tracheostomy procedures.
-Alternatively, it is possible that with increasing use of advance directives and better data on long-term outcomes of chronic critical illness fewer families are opting to pursue prolonged MV and are instead choosing to pursue less invasive, more comfort-based care.
+“Although many factors may have contributed to the rising use of tracheostomy from 1993 to 2008, it is less clear why rates of tracheostomy subsequently have begun to decline.
+We speculate that more recent randomized trials and meta-analyses that have shown no difference in mortality or ventilator-associated pneumonia with an early tracheostomy may have decreased enthusiasm for early tracheostomy, resulting in fewer tracheostomy procedures.
+Alternatively, it is possible that with the increasing use of advance directives and better data on long-term outcomes of chronic critical illness fewer families are opting to pursue prolonged MV and are instead choosing to pursue less invasive, more comfort-based care.
 Finally, it is possible that emerging evidence and guidelines encouraging reduced use of sedatives and improved processes for ventilator weaning have resulted in fewer cases of prolonged MV and less need for tracheostomy in later study years.”10

 What is the material used to make a tracheostomy?

 “Tracheostomy tubes can be plastic (polyvinyl chloride or silicone) or metal (silver or stainless steel), uncuffed or cuffed, unfenestrated or fenestrated.
-They include a subglottic aspiration port or speaking valve.
-Specifications include the outer-diameter, inner-diameter and length (angled or curved, standard or extra-length, fixed-length v. adjustable flange).
+They include a subglottic aspiration port or a speaking valve.
+Specifications include the outer-diameter, inner-diameter, and length (angled or curved, standard or extra-length, fixed-length v. adjustable flange).
 Extra horizontal length is available for large necks, whereas extra vertical length may help with tracheal anomalies.
 All tracheostomy tubes include an obturator to assist with insertion.

 Tubes can have a single or dual cannula.
 Dual-cannula tubes possess an inner cannula and will not connect to a ventilator without it.
 The supposed advantage is quicker and easier cleaning of the inner tube to prevent gradual obstruction with secretions (although evidence that this decreases pneumonia is lacking).
-Disadvantages include a smaller internal diameter, which may increase the work of breathing and paradoxically trap secretions.”
-12
+Disadvantages include a smaller internal diameter, which may increase the work of breathing and paradoxically trap secretions.”12

-“In conclusion, tracheostomy can offer several advantages in the management of critically ill patients who need mechanical ventilation and/or airway control.
-The optimal timing of tracheostomy remains controversial, but it appears that early tracheostomy in selected patients, such as those with severe trauma, burns and neurological injuries, may be effective in reducing the duration of mechanical ventilation, ICU stay and costs.
+“In conclusion, a tracheostomy can offer several advantages in the management of critically ill patients who need mechanical ventilation and/or airway control.
+The optimal timing of tracheostomy remains controversial, but it appears that early tracheostomy in selected patients, such as those with severe trauma, burns, and neurological injuries, may be effective in reducing the duration of mechanical ventilation, ICU stay and costs.
 Percutaneous tracheostomy techniques are becoming the procedures of choice in the majority of cases because they are safe, easy and quick, and complications are minor.
 However, percutaneous tracheostomies should always be performed by experienced physicians so that unnecessary additional complications may be avoided.
-It is not clear whether any one percutaneous technique is superior to any other, but experience of the operator and the anatomical and physiopathological characteristics of the patient should always be considered.
+It is not clear whether a percutaneous technique is superior to any other, but the experience of the operator and the anatomical and physiopathological characteristics of the patient should always be considered.
 The operator should have experience of at least one intrusive and one extrusive percutaneous technique.
-In general, the ‘optimal’ tracheostomy does not exist; we must use the right technique in the right patient and at the right time.”
-13
+In general, the ‘optimal’ tracheostomy does not exist; we must use the right technique in the right patient and at the right time.”13

 (1) Tracheostomy in Adults.
 Mehta, A.B & Syeda, S.N.
 ATS Patient Education Series.
 2016. (p.1) https://www.atsjournals.org/doi/pdf/10.1164/rccm.1942P3